ArmaAchilles/Achillite/README.md

 ## Installation
 1. Subscribe to the composition on the Steam Workshop or get the composition manually from the [GitHub release](https://github.com/ArmaAchilles/Achillite/releases).
 2. Play as Zeus.
-3. Place the "Achillite Initializer" composition found in the category "Others".
+3. Place the "Achillite Initializer" composition found in the category "Other".
 4. Have fun!

 ## Features